The Best Cardinal Bird Feeders and Birdseed

 Or try this circular mesh Red Cardinal Feeder (above), which holds 2.5 pounds of sunflower seed!

 Cardinals also like to eat from platform or tray feeders.
-Try the Woodlink 3 in 1 Platform Bird Feeder, which you can hang or mount to a pole.
+Try the Backyard Essentials Ground Tray Feeder, which you can mount to your deck railing.

 If squirrels are an issue, try this Squirrel-Be-Gone Country House feeder with a weight-sensitive perch.
 It even has a cute redbird perched on top of the feeder!